-- To design language curriculum and instruction across grades K-5 in a way that aligns with state C3 standards and sets high expectations for written compositions, so that 95% or more of students at all grade levels demonstrate writing proficiency by scoring at or above standard (satisfactory or advanced) on the writing benchmarks. - Increase students' scientific knowledge by 10% by providing Science, Technology, Engineering and Mathematics (STEM) education that is aligned with the state standards. - Increase parental participation 10% by providing consistent, positive & encouraging activities and communication for the parents and families of SHA@WV students so that student achievement is improved in all areas by the end of the 2016-2017 school year. - Increase school attendance 1% and minimize tardies 10% by providing consistent, positive & encouraging activities, incentives and communication for the parents and families of SHA@WV students so that student achievement is improved in all areas by the end of the 2016-2017 school year.
+- To design language curriculum and instruction across grades K-5 in a way that aligns with the Oklahoma Academic Standards and sets high expectations for written compositions, so that 95% or more of students at all grade levels demonstrate writing proficiency by scoring at or above standard (satisfactory or advanced) on the writing benchmarks. - Increase students' scientific knowledge by 10% by providing Science, Technology, Engineering, Art and Mathematics (STEAM) education aligned with state standards. - Increase parental participation 10% by providing consistent, positive & encouraging activities and communication for the parents and families of SHA@WV students so that student achievement is improved in all areas by the end of the 2017-2018 school year. - Increase school attendance 1% and minimize tardies 10% by providing consistent, positive & encouraging activities, incentives and communication for the parents and families of SHA@WV students so that student achievement is improved in all areas by the end of the 2017-2018 school year.

-THE CORRELATES OF AN EFFECTIVE SCHOOL A CLEARLY STATED AND FOCUSED MISSON ON LEARNING FOR ALL A SAFE AND ORDERLY ENVIRONMENT FOR LEARNING UNCOMPROMISING COMMITMENT TO HIGH EXPECTATIONS FOR ALL INSTRUCTIONAL LEADERSHIP OPPORTUNITY TO LEARN IS PARAMOUNT FREQUENT MONITORING OF PROGRESS ENHANCED COMMUNICATION
+THE CORRELATES OF AN EFFECTIVE SCHOOL

+A CLEARLY STATED AND FOCUSED MISSON ON LEARNING FOR ALL A SAFE AND ORDERLY ENVIRONMENT FOR LEARNING

+UNCOMPROMISING COMMITMENT TO HIGH EXPECTATIONS FOR ALL

+INSTRUCTIONAL LEADERSHIP

+OPPORTUNITY TO LEARN IS PARAMOUNT

+FREQUENT MONITORING OF PROGRESS

+ENHANCED COMMUNICATION

-To assure the safety of all students and staff, ALL VISITORS, INCLUDING PARENTS, must check in at the front office upon entering the building for any reason, any time of the day.
+To assure the safety of all students and staff, ALL VISITORS, INCLUDING PARENTS, must check in at the front office upon entering the buildfor any reason, any time of the day.